Food & Nutrition Insecurity in Vermont

 Food security reflects a household’s ease of access to adequate food.
 Food insecurity reflects progressive levels from anxiety about food availability to lowering diet quality to (at the highest level) reducing both the quality and quantity of food consumed, due to socio-economic factors (USDA, accessed 2022 ).

-Nutrition security means all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being (USDA, accessed 2022 ).
+Nutrition security means all Americans have access to healthy, safe, affordable foods essential to optimal health and well-being (USDA, accessed 2022 ).
 See also the USDA / NIFA nutrition insecurity webinar series , launched in 2021.

 The U.S. Department of Agriculture (USDA) has tracked food insecurity in the U.S. since the 1990s.
 Their website provides data, reports, trends, analysis, and survey tools for measuring food security.
 The USDA also works on ensuring nutrition security, which can be interpreted to mean a diet adequate for an individual’s good health.